HarryAnkers/MIPS-CSimulator/README.txt

 MIPS-C Simulator
 ================
 This was a pair coursework I worked on in 2nd year for a computer architecture class.
-Below is the full spec
+Below is the full spec for the project.

 Architecture II Coursework
 ==========================